mhackermsft/BlazorAIChat/readme.md

 * If running on an Azure App Service with EasyAuth configured, the app will show the logged in username.

 See the following link for details about configuring EasyAuth in Azure App Service: https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization

+## Authorization
+This solution allows you to require users to request access to the application if EasyAuth has been configured.
+If authorization is enabled, new users will need to click on the request access button and then wait for an administrator to approve the request.
+For a new deployment, the first user who requests access will automatically be approved and made the administrator.
+Administrators will use the admin menu to view the users and those that are waiting for approvals.
+Administrators may configure the application to only allow approved users to have access for a set number of days.
+Once a user's access expires, an administrator can edit the user's account and modify the access approved date to extend a user's access.

+If authorization is not enabled, then any authenticated user will be able to utilize the application and there will not be a concept of administrators.
+NOTE: The default deployment is setup so that if EasyAuth is enabled, authorization will also be enabled.
+If an admin chooses to turn off authorization, there is currently no way to turn it back on via the application.

 ## Knowledge Storage
 All uploaded knowledge is stored by default in a SQLite database locally on the application host.
 The file is called memory.sqlite and is NOT encrypted.
 It is important to protect this file if any sensitive content is uploaded to the solution.